 6. Use a Payday Advance App

-KOHO Early Payroll (Free) gives you access to $100 three days before your paycheque.
+KOHO Early Payroll gives you access to $100 three days before your paycheque.

-The KOHO app and reloadable Visa card is one of the best cash back cards in Canada, with 0.50% – 2% cash back on all purchases.
+The KOHO reloadable Mastercard is one of the best cash back cards in Canada, with up to 5% cash back on purchases.

 7. Use Overdraft Protection